 - Most current fund structures are domiciled in recognise and robust regulatory environments.
 Regulated Asset Managers are aware that investors justifiably want good governance and transparency.

 To all budding life settlements investors, we give you this one counsel.
-In this market funds operate within different regulatory regimes, utilise different investment strategies, different valuation methodologies, and operate with varying levels of transparency which makes significant analysis across funds difficult.
+In this market, funds operate within different regulatory regimes, utilise different investment strategies, different valuation methodologies, and operate with varying levels of transparency which makes significant analysis across funds difficult.
 Ensure that the asset manager you choose can adequately meet your objectives.

-Doing a little homework, in this ever evolving asset class, can go a long way towards a successful investment long into the future and provide secure performance uncorrelated to traditional markets.
-We simply need to embrace the characteristics of this investment class (Lack of Correlation, Risk/Reward proposition to name a few) and manage it accordingly to succeed.
+Doing a little homework, in this ever-evolving asset class, can go a long way towards a successful investment long into the future and provide secure performance uncorrelated to traditional markets.
+We simply need to embrace the characteristics of this investment class (Lack of Correlation, Risk/Reward proposition to name a few).
+Finally, with experience, it can be managed to succeed.

 About Global Insurance Settlements Funds PLC (GISF)

-Global Insurance Settlements Funds PLC (GISF) is incorporated in Ireland as an umbrella type investment company with segregated liability between sub-funds.
+Global Insurance Settlements Funds PLC (GISF) is an umbrella type investment company with segregated liability between sub-funds.
+The fund is incorporated in Ireland.
 The first sub-fund launched, GIS General Fund (the Fund), is listed on the Irish Stock Exchange.

-This structure is aimed at Sophisticated / Institutional investors and provides tax clarity by ensuring there is no tax leakage.
+This structure is aimed at Sophisticated / Institutional investors.
+Additionally, it provides tax clarity by ensuring there is no tax leakage.
 It enables a number of different investment options to suit the specific needs of our investors.

 The Fund’s core activity is to actively manage a large and diverse portfolio of life insurance policies (life settlements).
-The Board of GISF select those that best meet the Fund’s policy purchase criteria.
+The Board of GISF selects those that best meet the Fund’s policy purchase criteria.

-Disclaimer: This information is intended for qualifying investors only and was correct at the time of preparation.
+This information is intended for qualifying investors only.
+It was correct at the time of preparation.
 It has been prepared to provide general information only and should not be considered as a “securities recommendation” or an “invitation to invest” in any jurisdiction.
 Potential investors should consider the relevance of this information to their particular circumstances.
-Before proceeding investors must obtain the prospectus and take their own legal and taxation advice.
+Before proceeding, investors must obtain the prospectus and take their own legal and taxation advice.
 If you acquire or hold one of our products we will receive fees and other benefits as disclosed in the prospectus and relevant offering documents.